 Did you know that health insurance is only 106 years old?
 First introduced as simply wage insurance against lost work time in 1911.
 In 1911, there were few options available to remedy potentially deadly circumstances.
 You either recovered on your own or succumbed to death.
 The first insurance policies only guaranteed that your income continued while you recovered or until you died.

 As you may know, in the past 100 years, everything from aspirin to antibiotics to transplants to gene therapy has been developed that has nearly doubled the average life expectancy from about 40 to around 80 years.
 In 1911, an infant had only about a 50% chance or living just 12 years.
 This has been reduced to a mere fraction today due to the development of vaccines, cures and safety gadgets for many of the common reasons children died 100 years ago.
 There are many more of us living much longer now.
-This improvement in the futile battle against death has created an ever growing population of breathing, but otherwise fairly unproductive old people.
+This improvement in the futile battle against death has created an ever growing population of breathing, but otherwise fairly unproductive old people that stays now at daycare for seniors centers.
 And they require a great deal of care to continue breathing until their body parts dissolve into utter uselessness and die.

 Acerbating our new-found longevity is a life style that promotes disease and atrophy of muscles and other organ functions.
 We eat the wrong stuff, we are too inactive and even “healthy” food is either loaded with synthetic ingredients for “color and freshness” or at the very least, grown in soil that is increasingly loaded with numerous elements produced by an oil-dependent civilization, aluminum, strangely enough, being of particular concern.